Walt Disney once said, “Whenever I go on a ride, I’m always thinking of what’s wrong with the thing and how it can be improved.”

 Process plussing is where the real magic happens, and organizations gain their customer service edge.
 Bad processes can be overcome by hard-working staff, but staff who do not feel supported by the organization eventually move to the competition.
 Bad processes also squander money, time, and morale while pushing frustrated customers away.
 Effective processes save money as they generate new revenue, make more effective use of employee time, improve employee morale, and turn average customers into devoted fans.
 To the customer, the experience appears as if by magic.
 But behind the scenes, it is a meticulously planned process that makes the magic

-In this insightful session, Len Millbower, The Mouse Man™, pulls back the curtain so you can learn how Disney approaches process improvement.
+In this insightful session, Lenn Millbower, The Mouse Man™, pulls back the curtain so you can learn how Disney approaches process improvement.
 Attend this session and learn how to make your own process magic.

 Lenn Millbower, the Mouse Man™ and author of Care Like a Mouse, teaches Walt Disney-inspired service, leadership, innovation, training, and success strategies.
 Everything Disney touched seems magical.
 It isn’t.
 It’s method.
 Lenn saw that method up close.
 He spent 25 years at Walt Disney World: Epcot Operations trainer, Disney-MGM Studios stage manager, Animal Kingdom opening crew, and Disney Institute, Disney University, and Walt Disney Entertainment management.
 Now he shares methodologies that will help you make your own magic.
 Connect with Lenn on LinkedIn, Twitter, and at www.likeamouse.com.

 HRDQ-U offers a curriculum of 80+ virtual seminars for training employees in soft skills.
 Covering topics from leadership to communication, conflict to change, communication to diversity.
 Enroll your learners in HRDQ-U Virtual Seminars and let them develop soft skills from their home or office.